-The Authority operates a Family Self Sufficiency (FSS) Program to assist Public Housing Residents and Housing Choice Voucher Participants by increasing their earned income and reducing dependency on the rental subsidy.
-Families work closely with the FSS coordinator in developing the family's individual training and service plan with specific short-term and long-term goals.
-The FSS Coordinator meets individually with each family to review progress under such plan and connect the families with resources to move towards successful goal completion.
+The Authority operates a Family Self Sufficiency (FSS) Program to assists Public Housing Residents and Housing Choice Voucher Participants increase their earned income and reduce dependency on the rental subsidy.
+Families who work closely with the FSS coordinator in developing the family's individual training and service plan with specific short term and long-term goals.
+The FSS Coordinator meets individually with each family to review progress under the goals and connect the families with resources to move towards successful goal completion.
 Families are offered credit and budget counseling, career and educational counseling and community-based services specially tailored to their unique goals.